nix-community/google-summer-of-code/2018/projects.md

 Nix is a DSL to describe builds and a package manager.

 ### Efficient binary deployments for e.g. IoT devices
-Mentor: @moretea
+mentor: @moretea

-Compute efficient diff between two (resurcive) derivations using a bsd-diff like algorithm, and expand in-memory with low resoruces.
-Can be used to imporove update efficiiency for IoT like devices.
+Compute efficient diff between two (recursive) derivations using a bsd-diff like algorithm, and expand in-memory with low resources.
+Can be used to improve update efficiency on IoT-like devices.

 ### langserver.org implementation for nix
 mentor: @moretea